 Bluefield University in the News

-Samuel Bridgeman to Speak at Bluefield College
+Samuel Bridgeman to Speak at Bluefield University

 by | Apr 12, 2021

-Bluefield College will host guest speaker, Samuel Bridgeman, Monday, April 12, 2021, at 10 a.m. in Harman Chapel.
+Bluefield University will host guest speaker, Samuel Bridgeman, Monday, April 12, 2021, at 10 a.m. in Harman Chapel.
 Sam will be presenting, “Pursuing the Mind of Christ” – How we can strengthen and grow our faith as a leader for change.

 A native of East Chicago, Sam graduated fifth in his class from East Chicago Washington High School where he was both junior and senior class president, captain of the cross-country, basketball, and track teams, National Honor Society, and president of the band.